Online Convex Optimization with Heavy Tails: Old Algorithms, New Regrets, and Applications: Introduction

 We emphasize that the motivation behind \citep{NEURIPS2022_349956de} differs heavily from ours.
 They aim to solve heavy-tailed OCO with a new proposed method that contains many nontrivial technical tricks, including gradient clipping, artificially added regularization, and solving the additional fixed-point equation.
 However, their result cannot reflect why the existing simple OCO algorithms like $\OGD$ work in practice under heavy-tailed noise.
 In contrast, our goal is to examine whether, when, and how the classical OCO algorithms work under heavy tails, thereby filling the missing piece in the literature.

-Moreover, we would like to mention two drawbacks of \citep{NEURIPS2022_349956de}.
+Moreover, we would like to mention two limitations of \citep{NEURIPS2022_349956de}.
 First, though the $T^{1/\p}$ regret seems tight as it matches the lower bound \citep{nemirovskij1983problem,5394945,pmlr-v178-vural22a}, this may not be the best, since an optimal bound should recover the standard $\sqrt{T}$ regret in the deterministic case (i.e., $\sigma=0$), as one can imagine.
 This suggests that their bound is not entirely optimal.
 Second, we remark that they require knowing both problem-dependent parameters $G$, $\sigma$, $\p$ and time horizon $T$ in the algorithm, which may be hard to satisfy in the online setting.
-In comparison, our regret bound $GD\sqrt{T}+\sigma DT^{1/\p}$ is fully optimal in all parameters.
+In comparison, our regret bound $GD\sqrt{T}+\sigma DT^{1/\p}$ is fully optimal in all parameters\footnote{The optimality is justified by a matching lower bound $GD\sqrt{T}+\sigma DT^{1/\p}$ that can be obtained by combining Theorem 5.1 of \citep{orabona2019modern} and Section 5.3.1 of \citep{nemirovskij1983problem}.}.
 Importantly, $\Ada$ can achieve it while oblivious to the problem information.